mkroczek/WorkflowDecomposition/README.md

-# Workflow Decomposition Algorithm
+# Series-Parallel Workflow Decomposition Algorithm

-Workflow Decomposition Algorithm helps in scheduling big workflows on solvers with limited capacity, such as the [CQM](https://docs.ocean.dwavesys.com/en/stable/docs_dimod/reference/models.html#module-dimod.constrained.constrained) hybrid (quantum-classical) sampler.
+Series-Parallel Workflow Decomposition Algorithm (SPWD) helps in scheduling big workflows on solvers with limited capacity, such as the [CQM](https://docs.ocean.dwavesys.com/en/stable/docs_dimod/reference/models.html#module-dimod.constrained.constrained) hybrid (quantum-classical) sampler.
 It splits workflows into independent problems, that can be solved separately and partial results be merged into the final schedule.